thephez/dash-docs/_includes/devdoc/guide_p2p_network.md

 Masternode list, and Masternode payments).

 The `govsync` message initiates a sync of the governance system.
 Masternodes ignore this request if they are not fully synced.

+There are two distinct stages of governance sync:

+1. Initial request (object sync) - requests the governance objects only via a `govsync` message sent with a hash of all zeros.

+2. Follow up request(s) (vote sync) - request governance object votes for a specific object via a `govsync` message containing the hash of the object.
+One message is required for each object.
+Dash Core periodically (~ every 6 seconds) sends messages to connected nodes until all the governance objects have been synchronized.

+{% highlight text %}
+Dash Core limits how frequently the first type of sync (object sync) can be requested.
+Frequent requests will result in the node being banned.
+{% endhighlight %}

-Otherwise, they respond to the `govsync` message with several items:
+Masternodes respond to the `govsync` message with several items:

 * First, the Masternode sends one `ssc` message (Sync Status Count) for `govobj` objects and one for `govobjvote` objects.
 These messages indicate how many